-Applying for work in Spain has changed noticeably over the past couple of years, thanks to online recruitment databases and opportunities to email job search applications.
+Applying for employment in Spain has changed noticeably over the past couple of years, thanks to online recruitment databases and opportunities to email job search applications.

 A foreign individual (i.e., one who is not a Spanish permanent resident or citizen), who intends to work in Spain is typically required to possess a Spain work permit or other authorization to legally do so.